panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

 `<Bulbs />` is a stateless functional component.

-[Open the demo](https://codesandbox.io/s/react-usestate-stateless-component-mg2yr): the component simply renders a bulb.
+You can [try out the demo](https://codesandbox.io/s/react-usestate-stateless-component-mg2yr).

-What if you'd like to add a button inside this component that switches the bulb between on or off?
-In such a case, you would need a *stateful functional component*.
+What if you'd like to add a button that switches on/off the bulb?
+To do so, you would need to create a *stateful* functional component.

-`useState()` is the right hook to achieve the bulb switch state.
-Let's divide the integration of state management into a functional component in 4 steps: declaring the state, initializing, reading and updating.
+`useState()` is the right hook to implement the bulb switch state.
+Let's divide the integration of state inside a functional component in 4 steps: *enabling* the state, *initializing*, *reading* and *updating*.

 ### 1.1 Enabling state

 To transform `<Bulbs>` into a stateful component, you would need to tell React about it.

-What you need is to import the `useState` hook from the `'react'` package, then make a call of `useState()` at the beginning of the component's function.
+Import the `useState` hook from the `'react'` package, then make a call of `useState()` at the beginning of the component's function.

-Let's make these change for `<Bulbs>` component:
+Let's make these change to `<Bulbs>` component:

 ```jsx {1,4}
 import React, { useState } from 'react';